Postpartum depression: Postpartum blues

-Postpartum blues, commonly known as "baby blues," is a transient postpartum mood disorder characterized by milder depressive symptoms than postpartum depression.
+Postpartum blues, commonly known as "baby blues", is a transient postpartum mood disorder characterized by milder depressive symptoms than postpartum depression.
 This type of depression can occur in up to 80% of all mothers following delivery.
 Symptoms typically resolve within two weeks.
 Symptoms lasting longer than two weeks are a sign of a more serious type of depression.
 Women who experience "baby blues" may have a higher risk of experiencing a more serious episode of depression later on.

-Psychosis

-Postpartum psychosis is not a formal diagnosis, but is widely used to describe a psychiatric emergency that appears to occur in about 1 in 1000 pregnancies, in which symptoms of high mood and racing thoughts (mania), depression, severe confusion, loss of inhibition, paranoia, hallucinations, and delusions begin suddenly in the first two weeks after delivery; the symptoms vary and can change quickly.
-It is different from postpartum depression and maternity blues.
-It may be a form of bipolar disorder.
-It is important not to confuse psychosis with other symptoms that may occur after delivery, such as delirium.
-Delirium typically includes a loss of awareness or inability to pay attention.
+Postpartum psychosis

+Postpartum psychosis (PPP) is a severe episode of manic or depressive psychosis after childbirth.
+It occurs after 0.1% to 0.2% of pregnancies in women without a history of mental illness.
+Considered a psychiatric emergency, the disorder is associated with high risks or suicide or infanticide.
+Women with PPP typically present with mania, a mixed affective state, or psychotic depression.
+A subset also experience delusions, hallucinations, thought disorder, severe confusion, or catatonia.
+Cognitive impairment, irritability, and aggression are also common symptoms.
+Symptoms can wax and wane within hours, confusing clinicians and family members.
+Onset is typically sudden and within the first two weeks after delivery.
-About half of women who experience postpartum psychosis have no risk factors; but a prior history of mental illness, especially bipolar disorder, a history of prior episodes of postpartum psychosis, or a family history put some at a higher risk.

-Postpartum psychosis often requires hospitalization, where treatment is antipsychotic medications, mood stabilizers, and in cases of strong risk for suicide, electroconvulsive therapy.
+About half of women who experience postpartum psychosis have no risk factors, but a prior history of mental illness (especially bipolar disorder), a history of prior episodes of postpartum psychosis, or a family history put some at a higher risk.
+Postpartum psychosis often requires hospitalization, where treatment is antipsychotic medications, mood stabilizers, and electroconvulsive therapy.

-The most severe symptoms last from 2 to 12 weeks, and recovery takes 6 months to a year.
-Women who have been hospitalized for a psychiatric condition immediately after delivery are at a much higher risk of suicide during the first year after delivery.